Gigwa v2 – Documentation

 The “Genotype pattern” dropdown provides a list of genotype patterns that may be applied within the group.
 Descriptions for those are available via the question-mark icon.

-Useful tip: To identify variants for which genotypes are steady within each group but different between them, set both groups’ genotype pattern to “All or mostly the same”.
-In this case, in each group panel a similarity ratio lets users specify how many of the current group’s selected individuals must have the same genotype.
-Additionally, an extra pink panel appears between both group panels, containing a checkbox labelled “Discriminate groups”.
-Checking this box will ensure that the most frequent genotype in group 1 is different from that in group 2.
+Useful tip: To identify variants for which genotypes are steady within groups but different between two of them, set both groups' genotype pattern to "All or mostly the same".
+In this case, in each group panel a similarity ratio lets you specify how many of the current group's selected individuals must have the same genotype.
+Additionally, setting the "Discriminate with" widget to point to another group will ensure that the most frequent genotype in the first group is different from that in the second one.
 See online video number 4 for a demonstration.

 Above the variant list: